|

 few remaining offences for which it was still theoretically allowed.
 The

-There is no doubt that capital punishment is a very emotive issue but there is
+no doubt that capital punishment is a very emotive issue and there is a strong

-a strong anti-death penalty lobby in this country who would put every obstacle
+anti-death penalty lobby in this country who would put every obstacle in the

 There is concern at the number of convictions that are being declared unsafe by